Search burial records using our interactive map legend, and create a printable report.

 Green Burial in Historic Bellefontaine

 Green burial is permitted throughout all of Bellefontaine Cemetery, whether on a new or existing family lot, or a single grave in a public lot.
 Individuals can choose to mix green burial options with traditional burial practices to meet specific wishes and desires.
-For example, one may choose to be unembalmed, without a vault, but choose a traditional all-hardwood casket, which while still biodegradable, is slower in its return to the earth than a shroud or simple casket.
+For example, one may choose to be unembalmed, in a shroud, biodegradable, is slower in its return to the earth than a shroud or simple casket.

 Unlike green burial in other locations within the cemetery, each of the following are integral to each burial in Evergreen Meadow: